Diploma in Anaesthesia Technology

 Employment Sectors:

-• Public Health Care Facilities: Hospitals and community health centers.
+• Public Health Care Facilities: Hospitals and community health centres.

 • Private Health Facilities: Private hospitals and surgical centres.

-• Day Surgeries: Specialized clinics focusing on day procedures.
+• Day Surgeries: Specialised clinics focusing on day procedures.

 Career Progression:

-• Opportunities for specialization in areas like difficult airway management.
+• Opportunities for specialisation in areas like difficult airway management.

 • Potential for advancement into managerial or educational roles within health care facilities.